algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 For the eager children out there, we want a website where all the children in the world can see exactly when Santa will come[^santa].

+The first objective of this project is to assure a peak load[^peak] of the website at every time.
+We want to be sure that a maximum of children can go on this website at the same time.

 Multiple people have already created websites or applications that can do that, they just take your localisation and give you the countdown[^countdown] till Christmas.

 We want something more precise but also not restricted to your position.